Media advisory for webinar on 29 April 2021, 15.00-16.00 CET

 Nina von Uexkull is Senior Lecturer in International Relations at Stockholm University.
 She is also Associate Senior Researcher at the Peace Research Institute in Oslo.
 Nina is leading the Mistra Geopolitics research theme Food Security in the second programme phase.
 Her main research areas are the impacts of climate change and natural hazards on armed conflict and human security.

-Lisa Dellmuth is Associate Professor of International Relations at Stockholm University.
+Lisa Dellmuth is an Associate Professor of International Relations at Stockholm University.
+Lisa is leading the Research School of Mistra Geopolitics.
 Her research focuses on legitimacy and redistribution in global governance, and global climate change solutions.
 She leads the 5-year research program GlocalClim (Glocalizing Climate Governance: The role of Integrated Governance for a Just and Legitimate Adaptation to Climate Risks) funded by the Swedish Research Council for Sustainable Development (Formas).

 Telephone:+46 8 161 076

 Maria holds a master’s degree and a bachelor’s degree, both from Linköping University, Sweden.
 She took her master’s degree in International and European Relations and her bachelor’s degree in Environmental Science.
 Her research concerns the conditions for international collaboration on climate change after the 2015 Paris Agreement and focuses especially on the roles that the state has, or can have, in global climate governance, and what could shape the state’s role.
 In the Mistra Geopolitics programme, her work is related to Work Package 4, The Interrelationships between Shifting Geopolitical Landscapes and the SDGs.